Tikzz/steam-bulk-messenger/README.md

 }
 ```

-Manually edit the file an add one or more messages in the `Messages` key like so:
+Add one or more messages in the `Messages` key like so:

 ```json
 ...